 - Revenues from freshly brewed drinks.
-We offer an array of freshly brewed drinks, with a focus on freshly brewed coffee, supplemented with non-coffee drinks such as Luckin Exfreezo series.
+We offer an array of freshly brewed drinks, with a focus on freshly brewed coffee, supplemented with non-coffee drinks such as the Luckin Exfreezo series.
 Net revenues from sales of freshly brewed drinks are recognized upon delivery to customers, net of VAT, surcharges and discounts, if any. - Revenues from other products.
-Other products mainly consist of food and beverage items, such as light meals and various merchandise, including cups, tote bags and other consumer goods. - Revenues from others.
-Our revenues from others mainly include delivery fees derived from self-operated stores paid by our customers.
+Other products mainly consist of food and beverage items, such as light meals and various merchandise, including premium instant coffee, inspirational cups and other consumer goods. - Revenues from others.
+Our revenues from others mainly include delivery fees derived from self-operated stores paid by our customers and membership fees collected from our subscribed members.